ipetkov/crane/docs/faq/building-with-non-rust-includes.md

 file you may need to tweak the source filter to ensure the files are included.

 Check out the [source filtering](../source-filtering.md) section for more info!

+Note that if the error is originating from a git-dependency, it [may be a problem with the upstream source itself](./git-dep-cannot-find-relative-path.md).